Junior makes second straight NCAA Outdoors appearance

-Veteran cross country and track and field coach Jim Bevan is in his 28th (2014-15) year with the Rice women's track and field program and his 10th season as head coach of the Rice Owls.
+Veteran cross country and track and field coach Jim Bevan enters his 30th (2015-16) season with the Rice women’s track and field program and his 11th year as head coach of the Rice Owls.

 Since Rice became a member of Conference USA and under Bevan’s tutelage, the Owls have been one of the league’s annual contenders for the team trophy and have captured team titles in cross country (2005, 2007), indoor (2007, 2008) and outdoor (2007, 2008).

 The Owls were one of only two teams in the nation in 2008 to win the triple crown by winning conference titles in cross country, indoor track and field, and outdoor track and field.
 He also coached U.S. Olympic long jumper Funmi Jimoh in the 2008 Beijing Olympics.

 Under Bevan’s watch Daisy Ding earned 2015 First-Team All-American honors by placing eighth in the triple jump at the NCAA Outdoor Championships.
 That came on th heels of earning C-USA Field Performer of the Meet honors after winning a triple jump title at the C-USA Outdoor Championships.
 Bevan also had a huge impact on a banner season for distance runner Cali Roper, who began the year by becoming the first Owl to win the C-USA cross country title and was named the C-USA Athlete of the Year.
 Roper followed that up by winning the 5000m title at the C-USA Indoor Championships, earning the C-USA Indoor Track Performer of the Meet honors.
 Roper capped off the year by winning her second consecutive CUSA Outdoor 10,000m title to earn C-USA Co-Track Performer of the Meet honors.